Algorand Review: Is Algo the Future of Finance?

 The Drone Racing League (DRL) is a first-person-view racing league where drone pilots race their drones through courses to compete for prize money.
 DRL has seen substantial growth in popularity among racers and viewers, with the company now valued at over $200 million.

-The Drone Racing League (DRL) landed a $100m deal with Algorand.
+The Drone Racing League (DRL) landed a $100 million deal with Algorand.
 While the terms have not yet been made public, we know that the DRL is planning to launch a Play-to-Earn drone racing game to the metaverse using Algorand.

 Payscript is another interesting project building on Algorand.
 Payscript aims to transform and simplify the online crypto-payments process.
 Cryptocurrency payments are becoming more popular, becoming a part of the daily lives of many of us with things like the Bitcoin Lightning network now making it suitable to use Bitcoin to make daily purchases and Shopify supporting over 300 crypto assets.